 6. The Chanler

 Hands down, The Chanler Hotel leads the pack for getting ready locations of all the Newport wedding venues.
 The rooms remind me of something you would see in the Palace at Versailles (but modernized).
 You will feel like a King or Queen for sure!
 It’s also a fantastic wedding venue for elopements or smaller weddings.
-The gilded age mansion is situated at the very beginning of Cliff Walk and has beautiful views from its lawn and woodland areas.
+The Gilded Age mansion is situated at the very beginning of Cliff Walk and has beautiful views from its lawn and woodland areas.

 I’m photographing my first wedding at the International Tennis Hall of Fame in June 2020.
 After which point, I’m confident this Newport wedding venue will have earned its spot on this list.
 I love that it’s a unique lesser-known wedding venue.
 The building, the ornate wooden porches, the historic grass tennis courts – it’s all visually stunning!

 There is a separate permanent tent in the marina for wedding receptions at Regatta Place.
-There are views of boats in pretty much every directions, so if you are into boats it’s the perfect choice!
+There are views of boats in pretty much every direction, so if you are into boats it’s the perfect choice!

 Click here to view more photos from a Regatta Place wedding.